Antiques To Mid-Century Modern......

-By Design Modern grew out of my family's 52 year antique furniture business, Sugar Barrel Antiques.
-After establishing in 1967, by the early seventies my father was importing traditional antiques from Europe to Vancouver.
+By Design Modern was born of my family's 52 year furniture business, Sugar Barrel Antiques.
+Established in 1967 by my father, initially acquiring items locally, then importing traditional antiques from Europe.

 Danish designer and architect Kaare Klint, in the 1920s, embraced the principles of Bauhaus modernism in furniture design, creating clean, pure lines based on an understanding of classical furniture craftsmanship paired with exhaustive research into materials, proportions and the requirements of the human body.